Red Bull keeping drivers on tight leash after Baku crash

 "If it's like Baku again, maybe at one point the team will say, 'OK, maybe calm down a bit, just follow each other that last few laps,' I don't know," Verstappen said.
 "In general, they still trust us and we also understand that we don't want that to happen again."

-Ricciardo had a tough start to his weekend in Spain, crashing into a tire barrier in the first practice and losing a lot of track time.
-But he finished with the second-quickest time in the afternoon, behind Lewis Hamilton of Mercedes and just ahead of Verstappen.
+Ricciardo had a tough start to his weekend in Spain, crashing into a tire barrier in the first practice session and losing a lot of track time.

 Ricciardo was faster than Verstappen in Azerbaijan but couldn't get past his teammate.
 As Ricciardo tried to force his way past Verstappen at the end of the front straightaway, Verstappen closed up and Ricciardo couldn't avoid the collision.